More than one million people 'take out payday loans'

 ''Payday loans are a valid form of credit and it's much better for people to take one out rather than go to a loan shark," said Sarah Brooks, head of financial services at Consumer Focus.

-"But we do think there needs to be a limit on the number of loans people take out and how many loans they are able to roll over."'Mounting up'
+"But we do think there needs to be a limit on the number of loans people take out and how many loans they are able to roll over."

 Research by Consumer Focus suggests that 1.2 million people are now taking out a payday loan every year, borrowing a total of £1.2bn.